mellium/xmpp/docs/extensions.md

 # Implementing XMPP Extensions

+This document is about implementing extensions.
+If you are looking for a list of XEPs implemented by this library, see the file "docs/xeps.md"

 The [`mellium.im/xmpp`] module contains a number of packages that implement [XMPP Extension Protocols][XEP] (XEPs).
 When contributing new packages, or publishing your own proprietary extensions